Meridian Audio: Meridian MCD, J

 In 1984, the two founders, operating under the name Boothroyd-Stuart created a CD player under the brand name Meridian.
 They named the device the MCD, J.

-Having acknowledged that they lacked the experience or manufacturing facilities to create a CD player from scratch, Boothroyd-Stuart turned to Phillips, who allowed small companies to purchase their CD-101 decks and design their own cases and interfaces.
+Having acknowledged that they lacked the experience or manufacturing facilities to create a CD player from scratch, Boothroyd-Stuart turned to Philips, who allowed small companies to purchase their CD-101 decks and design their own cases and interfaces.
 The two co-founders suspected that the mechanical parts and electronics of mass-produced CD players negated the overall sound quality.
-Specifically, they felt that a lot of the sonic faults were not down to the system itself but to imperfections in the digital data extraction, the D/A conversion and the audio output circuitry.
-Moreover, they believed physically stabilizing the disc in the player eliminated the digital signal decoding errors caused by vibrations.
-Therefore, they discarded the deck’s analog audio circuitry and improved the unit’s power supply.
-Most-importantly they sped up the deck’s laser-tracking servo’s focus reaction time so that it could track warped discs better.
-They also installed a new audio board with better grounding and shielding capabilities, aluminum electrolytic output coupling capacitors and a 3-pole analog filter section.
+Specifically, they assumed that a lot of the sonic faults were not down to the system itself but to imperfections in the digital data extraction, the D/A conversion and the audio output circuitry and that physically stabilizing the disc in the player would eliminate digital signal vibration caused decoding errors.
+Therefore, they discarded the deck's analog audio circuitry and modified the unit's power supply.
+Especially, they sped up the deck's laser-tracking servo's focus reaction time in order to track warped discs better.
+They also installed a new audio board with enlarged grounding and shielding capabilities, aluminum electrolytic output coupling capacitors and a 3-pole analog filter section.